solo1h/aws-example/README.md

 ## Proof of Concept Implementation

-The proof-of-concept implementation focuses on covering the main components of the media processing pipeline:
+The PoC implementation focuses on covering the main components of the media processing pipeline:

 1. **API Service** - Handles client requests and responses with upload URLs